What Does Pinworm Rash Look Like? | Clear Signs Explained

 Alongside medication:

-- Avoid nighttime scratching: Use topical corticosteroids or soothing creams like zinc oxide to calm inflammation.
+• Avoid nighttime scratching: Use doctor-approved soothing barriers or mild anti-itch treatments to calm inflammation.

 In some cases where secondary bacterial infections develop due to excessive scratching, doctors may prescribe topical antibiotics alongside anti-parasitic treatment.